 I genuinely believe that counselling, as a talking therapy, can be beneficial for anyone who needs to work through any problem, difficulty or vulnerability they may be experiencing.

 Through my privileged position as a counsellor, I have developed a therapeutic relationship with individuals to talk through what is causing them discomfort.
-From feeling a bit worried to full blown anxiety; working out a minor problem to making a major life decision; dealing with difficult relationships, loss or grief to various abusive or mental health problems.
+From working out a minor problem to making a major life decision; dealing with difficult relationships, loss or grief to various abusive or mental health problems.
 Whatever the issue, it will matter to me because it matters to you.

 Counselling provides a space where we can focus on enabling you, the client, to find your own solutions based on the reality of your life.

 Through counselling I will offer you a safe, welcoming space to be heard, where your doubts, fears, anxieties and vulnerabilities can be shared, acknowledged and respected in a confidential, empathic and supportive environment.

 As a humanistic integrative counsellor, I see people as whole beings, consisting of mind, body, emotions and spirit and I choose to explore the whole of you as a person, focusing on understanding your life and experiencing from your unique viewpoint, without preconceived judgements and paying attention to the immediate here and now of your life in an empathic and respectful manner.